In this article, you will learn what is Extrusion Process and its working principles, types, applications, and advantages with PDF.

 Types of Extrusion

-Extrusion processes can be classified as followed:
+Extrusion processes can be classified as follows:

 - Hot Extrusion